 Chihuahua: Anderson and Maria Eugenia Hernandez, along with their son Timothy (3 years old), arrived May 24, commended to full-time service from the Calle Sucre assembly in Puerto Cabello, Venezuela.
 Please pray for this dear couple as they settle in this country.

-Ciudad del Carmen: David Alves, Sr., had ministry meetings on the five symbols in Christian living found in 1 Corinthians.
+Ciudad del Carmen: Ministry meetings were held on the five symbols in Christian living found in 1 Corinthians.

 Ciudad Obregón: The assembly here has started a weekly gospel outreach work in a small town called Campo 29 on the outskirts of the city of Obregón.